Acer pensylvanicum

 Acer pensylvanicum, known as the striped maple, whistlewood, moosewood, moose maple or goosefoot maple, is a North American species of maple.
 It is a small, slow-growing understory tree, and one of the most shade-tolerant species of maple.
 The striped maple is a sequential hermaphrodite, meaning that it can change its sex throughout its lifetime.
 It is the only species of snakebark maple native to North America.

 Taxonomy

 Striped maple was first described in 1753 by Swedish biologist Carl Linnaeus, based on a specimen collected in Pennsylvania.
-The scientific name, pensylvanicum, but means "of Pennsylvania".
+The scientific name, pensylvanicum, means "of Pennsylvania".
 Although pensylvanicum is a misspelling, it is accepted as it was the originally used name when the plant was first described.

 Description

 Striped maple is a large shrub or small deciduous tree growing to 5–10 m tall, with a trunk up to 20 cm in diameter.
 The shape of the tree is broadly columnar, with a short, forked trunk that divides into arching branches which create an uneven, flat-topped crown.

 The striped maple blooms in late spring, producing yellowish-green, bell-shaped inflorescences that hang in long, slender clusters at the tips of branches.
 It is most often dioecious, but monoecy does occur.
 Striped maple trees are able to change sex, and appear to do so in response to environmental conditions.
 One study found that most changes were from male to female, with female trees being overall less vigorous and a significant proportion of female trees dying at the end of the growing season.

 Bark on a young Acer pensylvanicum in Michigan, showing the distinctive white striping.

 The young bark is a smooth gray-green with prominent white vertical striping.
 With age, bark becomes a brownish or grayish green and the stripes darken and fade into a reddish-brown color.
 Striping may disappear entirely with age.

 The leaves are broad and soft, 8–15 cm long and 6–12 cm broad, with finely serrated edges and three shallow forward-pointing lobes.
 Leaves emerge in spring with pink tinges, mature into dark green in the summer, and then turn bright yellow in the fall.

 The fruit is a samara.
 Seeds are about 27 mm long and 11 mm broad, with a wing angle of 145° and a conspicuously veined pedicel.
 Samaras ripen and disperse in late summer or early fall, changing in color from a faint red to tan or light brown.